JakeHiggott/TheBeerApp/README.md

 Backlog:

-- Encapsulate data into an object and just pass arrays of objects instead of like a million individual arrays between views.
+- Encapsulate data into an object and just pass arrays of objects instead of like a million individual arrays between activities.

 - Have username and password sign in.